skaramicke/blog.mikael.green/content/post/1password-kubeconfig.md

 trap cleanup_kubeconfig EXIT
 ```

-I hope this is useful to someone.
-If you have any suggestions for improvements, please let me know in the comments.
+I hope this method proves helpful.
+If you have suggestions or improvements, I'd love to hear them in the comments.